 - Stepping back and forth from the plank instead of jumping

-- Doing the plank/push-up from closes fists if you have wrist pain
+- Doing the plank/push-up with closed fists if you have wrist pain

 - Using a step, bench or chair to elevate your upper body for the plank/push-up